Akshay Kumar Das

 In the 1946 elections, he was re-elected unopposed but as a member of the Congress.
 (Note: Again, on the overall, he was defeated by Jatindra Bhadra of Congress.)
 He was subsequently elected (Note: The Cabinet Mission Plan had reserved one seat in the Constitution Assembly per million people of a province.
 These seats were distributed among Muslims, Sikhs, and General (Hindus and others) category in proportion to their share of population in the province and were to be elected by legislators of the particular community.
-Assam Province was allotted with ten seats, of which seven were reserved for General category and rest for Muslims.) by the Assembly to represent Assam at the Constituent Assembly of India.
+Assam Province was allotted ten seats, of which seven were reserved for General category and the rest for Muslims.) by the Assembly to represent Assam at the Constituent Assembly of India.
 Das opposed Partition — unlike many of his Dalit compatriots — and lobbied for the inclusion of Sylhet in India but chose to stay in Pakistan after the referendum went against him, becoming a member of the Constituent Assembly of Pakistan.
 In Pakistan, he became the President of East Bengal Scheduled Castes Federation in the aftermath of Jogendra Nath Mandal's departure to India (1950) and gained significant political mileage.

 In the 1954 East Bengal Legislative Assembly election, Das was re-elected from his seat.
 In September 1955, he was appointed as the Minister of State for Economic Affairs by Prime Minister Chaudhry Muhammad Ali where he continued until the government fell in September 1956.
 In October 1957, I. I. Chundrigar (from Muslim League) formed government and appointed him as the Minister of State for Caste Affairs but his government fell within 2 months.
 Feroz Khan Noon (Republican Party) formed the next government in December, 1957 and had Das appointed as the Minister of State for Finance.